-Katrin Schreiter began her studies in History, Political Science, and North American Studies at the Freie Universität Berlin, where she was awarded a post-graduate fellowship to study in the United States.
+Katrin Schreiter is Lecturer in German and European Studies and a joint appointment in the departments of German and European & International Studies.
+She started her studies in History, Political Science, and North American Studies at the Freie Universität Berlin, where she was awarded a post-graduate fellowship to study in the United States.
 During her tenure at the Ohio State University, Katrin completed an MA in Diplomatic History.
 She then went on to earn a PhD in Modern European History at the University of Pennsylvania in 2012.
 Before joining King’s College in 2013, she taught twentieth-century history at the University of Pennsylvania and in the Department of European Cultural History at the Universität Augsburg.
+Katrin is a Fellow at the Center for Sports and Business, Stockholm School of Economics.

 Research interests and PhD supervision